* New Iran-IAEA meeting first since August

 * EU’s Ashton urges Iran to resolve “outstanding issues”

 * U.S. said Iran fired at its drone; escalation risk clear

 By Fredrik Dahl

-VIENNA, Nov 9 (Reuters) - Iran will return to talks with the U.N. nuclear agency next month, both sides said on Friday, the latest push to seek a peaceful end to a dispute that has raised fears of a new Middle East war.
+VIENNA, Nov 9 (Reuters) - Iran will return to talks with the International Atomic Energy Agency next month, the U.N. nuclear watchdog and Tehran said on Friday, the latest push to seek a peaceful end to a dispute that has raised fears of a new Middle East war.

 The news came days after U.S. President Barack Obama’s re-election, which some analysts say may give fresh impetus to efforts to end a decade-old standoff with a country the West accuses of working towards a nuclear weapons capability.

-In a reminder of how tensions could escalate, the Pentagon said on Thursday that Iranian warplanes had fired at a U.S. drone in international airspace last week and Iran said it had chased off an “unidentified” aircraft that had crossed its borders.
+In a stark reminder of how tensions could escalate, the Pentagon said on Thursday that Iranian warplanes fired at an unarmed U.S. drone in the Gulf last week.

-The International Atomic Energy Agency (IAEA) said it hoped the talks in Tehran on Dec.
+The IAEA said it hoped the talks in Tehran on Dec.
 13 would produce an agreement to allow it to resume a long-stalled investigation into possible military aspects of Iran’s nuclear programme.